4GeeksAcademy/website-v2/src/data/blog/python-one-of-the-most-in-demand-programming-languages.us.md

 The annual salary wage shifts according to each country, but this list is a good place to start.

+<call-to-action button_text="See Program" button_link="https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer" background="rgba(0, 151, 205, 0.15)" title="Learn the most in demand programming languages in the industry" text="Empower your career by learning to code with our Full-Stack Development Program"

 **COMPANIES**

 According to [365 Data Science](https://365datascience.com/), these are the top companies with the highest number of job offers for Python programmers in the United States tech industry: